BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 They would observe and process abstract data and project potential futures.
 But what would 'motivate' them?
 To function or to survive, they have to compute, i.e., they have to process abstract data.
-Consequently, their *systemic rational* might prioritize producing predictions that lead to more predictions, rather than the most accurate or useful ones.
+Consequently, their *systemic rational* might prioritize producing predictions that lead to more predictions, rather than producing the most accurate or useful predictions.
-While we can see traces of this effect in recommendation algorithms that suggest polarizing content, attributing this behavior to *artificial systems* and not or only partly to the mass media system might be an overreach.
+While we can see traces of this effect in recommendation algorithms that suggest polarizing content, attributing this behavior to *artificial systems* and not, or only partly, to the mass media system might be an overreach.

 I must admit, I need a deeper understanding of systems theory to consider AI as potential systems in Luhmann's view.
 However, I believe it's a valuable pursuit.